ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 Motor/Servo Connections
 -----------------------

-Motor ESCs and/or PWM Servos are attached to the PWM outputs of the flight controller.
+Motor ESCs and/or PWM Servos are attached to the PWM outputs of the autopilot.

 They are labeled either as MAIN/AUX outputs or just as OUTPUTs.
 These outputs provide the PWM or Dshot signals for motor ESC or servo control of flight surfaces.
 They can also be sometimes used as general purpose I/O pins for controlling relays, parachutes, grippers, etc.

 Those controllers with MAIN/AUX output labels usually indicate that a IOMCU co-processor is being employed.
-These provide outputs intended for use as the motor/servo outputs and provide a redundant means of control via RC if the main flight controller fails.
-The MAIN outputs come from this co-processor, while the AUX designated outputs are controlled directly from the flight controller.
-Most board level flight controllers do not use an IOMCU and have outputs only labeled OUTPUTx or Mx.
+These provide outputs intended for use as the motor/servo outputs and provide a redundant means of control via RC if the main autopilot fails.
+The MAIN outputs come from this co-processor, while the AUX designated outputs are controlled directly from the autopilot.
+Most board level autopilots do not use an IOMCU and have outputs only labeled OUTPUTx or Mx.

-This distinction is important, since AUX outputs(and OUTPUTs from flight controllers without an IOMCU) can be used as GPIOs as well as PWM or Dshot.
+This distinction is important, since AUX outputs(and OUTPUTs from autopilots without an IOMCU) can be used as GPIOs as well as PWM or Dshot.
 While MAIN outputs can only be used for PWM.

-.. note:: A few flight controllers that do NOT use an IOMCU label their outputs as MAIN, so actually do have the capability of use as GPIOs and/or Dshot ESC control outputs.
+.. note:: A few autopilots that do NOT use an IOMCU label their outputs as MAIN, so actually do have the capability of use as GPIOs and/or Dshot ESC control outputs.
 CUAV V5 Nano and Holybro Pixhawk 4 Mini are examples.

 Often these outputs are provided on 3 pin connector strips supplying or distributing servo power and ground, in addition to the individual output signals.
-This power is usually provided externally, such as by the ESC or a BEC, although some flight controllers provide this power from internal regulators.
+This power is usually provided externally, such as by the ESC or a BEC, although some autopilots provide this power from internal regulators.

 An connection example for Rover